 To assist people in their decision making process, I’ve created a list of eight things to consider before packing up the car with all your belongings and heading across the border.

-If you plan to drive beyond the 25 Km “free zone” which is located along the border, you will have to get a Temporary Import Permit (commonly called a TIP).
-You can read more about the TIP by clicking HERE.
+If you plan to drive beyond the 21 Km “free zone” which is located along the border, you will have to get a Temporary Import Permit (commonly called a TIP).

 Exceptions: You do not need a TIP to bring your vehicle anywhere in the Mexican states of Baja California or Baja California Sur.